 Complete turnkey services were provided for this project, including site installation for over 90,000 sqft of natural stone.
 Due to the design complexity, a majority of the material required final adjustments and sizing at our local fabrication shop in New Jersey.
 Extreme precautions had to be taken when handling and installing the material.
 Sophisticated installation techniques, such as bookmatching and vein continuation were used on-site to master the intricate design elements.

-Construction is nearly complete and many of the condominiums are already under contract.
 To learn more about the development, and the history of the building, visit www.212fifthavenue.com.